olalonde/tsc-module-loader/README.md

     ...
 ```

 A current solution is to use [tsc-alias](https://github.com/justkey007/tsc-alias) as a post-compile step but it can be buggy and requires custom configuration.
+Another alternative is to use `node --experimental-specifier-resolution=node` but it will break if your tsconfig.json uses custom module resolution configuration like `compilerOptions.paths`.

-The goal of this loader is that if an import works in TypeScript during the build step, it will also work at runtime using this loader.
+The goal of this loader is that if an import works in TypeScript, it should also work at runtime.
 It does this by using TypeScript library functions to read your tsconfig.json and doing the module resolution.
-Another alternative is to use `node --experimental-specifier-resolution=node` but it will break if your tsconfig.json uses custom module resolution configuration like `compilerOptions.paths`.

 Warning: custom ESM loaders are currently an experimental feature.